 Source: U.S. Department of Education

-California Coast University is accredited by the Distance Education Accrediting Commission (DEAC).
+California Coast University is nationally accredited by the Distance Education Accrediting Commission (DEAC).
 The DEAC is an educational association located in Washington, D.C.
 Founded in 1926, and has become the agency that sets the standard for all distance education institutions.

 DEAC is listed by the United States Department of Education as a recognized accrediting agency.
 The Secretary of Education is required by law to publish a list of nationally recognized accrediting agencies that the Secretary determines to be reliable authorities as to the quality of education provided by the institutions of higher education.
 An agency seeking recognition by the Secretary must meet the Secretary's procedures and criteria for the recognition of accrediting agencies.

 California Coast University holds Institutional Approval by the Bureau of Private Postsecondary Education (BPPE) of the State of California.
 Approval to operate means compliance with state standards as set forth in the California Private Postsecondary Act of 2009 and Division 7.5 of Title 5 of the California Code of Regulations.